ondr3j/openwrt-askey-rt4230w/README.md

 You will need to set up a TFTP server.
 If you're running Windows, [Ttfpd32](http://tftpd32.jounin.net/tftpd32_download.html) is a good choice.
 Once you have your TFTP server up and running, you need to place the OpenWRT image into the directory being served.
 Rename the image to **C0A80001.img**.
 In case of Tftp32, you will also need to change the interface that it is listening on.
 Select the interface with the fixed IP address you chose.

 At this point, you will be working entirely within the U-Boot IPQ prompt.
-You need to set-up the networking enviornment variables.
+You need to set up the networking environment variables.
 To do this, enter the two commands below.
 Make sure to change the values if you chose a different fixed IP address and Gateway.

 ```
 ...